aniketbwarhade/user-threads/README.md

 ## Roadmap

-If you have ideas for releases in the future, it is a good idea to list them in the README.
+If you have ideas for releases in the future, it is a good idea to queue them in the README.

 ## Contributing